 WBVP was originally a 250 watt class D station with a non directional signal broadcasting at 1230 khz.
 The original on air line up included Arnold Felsher, George Allen, Gerry Goff, Gertrude Trobe, Chuck Wilson, Alan Boal and Don Kennedy.
 A couple years later, another popular broadcaster and future Pennsylvania Lieutenant Governor, Ernie Kline, was hired.
 The original studio was located in the third floor above the Rio Grill at 1216 7th Avenue in Beaver Falls.
 A 150′, free standing tower served as the station’s antenna at the transmitter property in Pulaski Township, PA.

 WMBA in Ambridge was the second station put on the air by a group out of Pottsville, PA called Miners Broadcasting Service, Inc. Miners Broadcasting Service, Inc. also owned and operated WPAM in Pottsville, PA, which went on the air in April of 1946.
 The company was comprised of eight residents of Harrisburg, Pottsville, Tamaqua , Hazelton, and Lansford, PA including Joseph L. Maguire, Kenneth F. Maguire, John T. Maguire, John W. Grenoble, Evan Evans, Patrick J. McCall, John Koch and James J. Curran.
-WMBA was originally a 500 watt day-timer at 1460 khz. and started broadcasting in 1957 from a studio in the upper floor of Action Tire located on Duss Avenue in Ambridge.
+WMBA was originally a 500 watt day-timer at 1460 Khz. and was granted a conditional license to broadcast on September 19, 1957.
+The original studio was headquartered in the upper floor of Action Tire located on Duss Avenue in Ambridge.
 Two 200′ guyed towers were installed at the transmitter site in Bell Acres, PA to create the directional signal.
 Ken Maguire moved west to manage and run the company’s new operation in Ambridge.
 Joining Maguire in those early days were station announcers Roy Angst, Dave Denniston, Dudley Woodrow “Woody” Lester, Ken Maguire, Jr. and Ray Fallon.
 Walter “Red” McCoy was the engineer that put WMBA on the air.

-Miners Broadcasting Service Inc. sold WMBA in 1970 to Pittsburgh television ad salesman, John Bride, President of his newly formed company, Bride Broadcasting.
-Bride was a very accomplished, bright young star in the media business, having earned a law degree and then began his career working at the Federal Communications Commission before his work in the Pittsburgh TV market.
-During Bride’s tenure, WMBA moved its studio and offices from the tire shop on Duss Avenue to a building on 14th street in the historic Old Economy section of Ambridge in 1980.
+Miners Broadcasting Service Inc. sold WMBA in 1970 to Pittsburgh television ad salesman, John Bride, President of his newly formed company, Bride Broadcasting, Inc. Bride was a very accomplished, bright young star in the media business, having earned a law degree and then began his career working at the Federal Communications Commission before his work in the Pittsburgh TV market.
+During Bride’s tenure, WMBA moved its studio and offices from the upper floor of the tire shop on Duss Avenue to a building on 14th street in the historic Old Economy section of Ambridge in 1980.

 Perhaps the most famous moment for WBVP happened on April 22, 1981, when then President Ronald Reagan unexpectedly called in and joined in the conversation with host Dave Felts on “A.M.
 Connection”, one of the station’s talk shows.
 Reagan joined the on air dialogue already in progress between Felts and Pennsylvania Congressman Eugene Atkinson.
 The broadcast was reportedly the first time that President Reagan spoke publicly after recovering from a gunshot wound from would be assassin, John Hinkley, on March 30, 1981.
 Media outlets from all over the nation covered Ronald Reagan’s appearance on WBVP that day.